-Competition.
-In the highly competitive global uranium enrichment industry, we compete with three other major producers: AO Techsnabexport ("Tenex"), a Russian government entity; Eurodif/ Cogema ("Eurodif"), a consortium controlled by the French government; and Urenco, a consortium of the British and Dutch governments and private
+In the highly competitive global uranium enrichment industry, we compete with the following three major producers:

+- AO Techsnabexport ("Tenex"), a Russian government entity; - Eurodif/Cogema ("Eurodif"), a consortium controlled by the French government; and - Urenco, a consortium of the British and Dutch governments and private German corporations.
-German corporations.

 Our competitors may have greater financial resources and receive other types of support from their respective governmental owners which enable them to be less cost sensitive.
 In addition, our competitors' decisions may be influenced by political and economic policy considerations rather than prevailing market conditions.
 Further, purchasers in certain areas (particularly Europe and the countries comprising the former Soviet Union) may favor their local producers, due to government influence or national loyalties.